zordius/https-scan/README.md

 https-scan
 ==========

 A https validation tool based on phantomjs.
+It can detect more dynamic loaded resources than static HTML analyze.

 Install
 -------